bite-your-idols/Gamestarter/README.md

 ### About
-I'm trying ot make a very easy installation for Retroarch and other games or emulators for Raspberry Pi's OpenELEC.
+I like Raspberry Pi, it is my Media Center since several years ago.
+I like OpenELEC because it is simple, fast and stable.
+I like gaming, specially retrogaming, so I wanted to use my Media Center for playing retrogames but I didn't like to swap sd cards, dual-booting, etc...
+So I'm trying to make an easy installation for Retroarch and other games or emulators for Raspberry Pi's OpenELEC.

-It is based on originally addon created by Mezo in OpenELEC official forums and edited by other forum users.
+It is based on an addon created by Mezo in OpenELEC official forums and edited by other users.

 This is still a work in progress project.